stalwartlabs/jmap-calendar-scheduling/README.md

 To construct a `CalendarSchedulingRequest`, the client MUST specify the `method` property, identifying the iTIP method being used, and the `to` property, listing the intended recipients.
 The contents of the scheduling message are expressed in JSCalendar format.

-Clients have two options for supplying the JSCalendar data to be included in the iTIP message:

-- **Manual construction**: The client constructs the entire JSCalendar representation of the iTIP message and provides it in the `message` property.
-This method is intended for advanced clients that require full control over the structure and contents of the outgoing message.

-- **Patch-based generation**: The client provides only a `calendarEventId` referencing an existing event, and a `eventPatch` object describing the changes to be sent.
-The server then generates the iTIP message from the patch.
-This is a simplified mechanism for clients that do not wish to handle the complexities of building iTIP-compliant messages themselves.
+Each scheduling request references an event via the JSCalendar `uid` property, which uniquely identifies the event across calendars and accounts.
+The `uid` must correspond to an existing `CalendarEvent` or `CalendarSchedulingMessage` in the account.
+The only exception is when using the `PUBLISH` method, which may refer to an event that does not exist in the user's calendar.

+To construct the iTIP message, the client MUST supply either the full event data in the `event` property or a set of modifications in the `eventPatch` property.
+The server uses this input to build the iTIP message to be delivered to the specified recipients in the `to` property.
+These two mechanisms are intended to support a range of client capabilities:

+* When sending a full event or a new instance of a recurring event, the client MUST use the `event` property to provide the complete JSCalendar representation of the data to be transmitted.

+* When sending changes to an existing event or instance (e.g., updates to time, participants, or recurrence rules), the client MUST use the `eventPatch` property to describe only the changes to be sent.

-Only one of `message` or `eventPatch` MAY be provided in a request.
-If both are included, the server MUST reject the request with an `invalidArguments` error.
+Only one of `event` or `eventPatch` may be included in a single request.
+If both are present, the server MUST reject the request with an `invalidArguments` SetError.

+There is one exception: when the method is `REQUEST`, the client MAY omit both `event` and `eventPatch`.
+In this case, the server constructs the iTIP message directly from the existing `CalendarEvent` object identified by the given `uid`.

 Implementation of the `CalendarSchedulingRequest` data type and related methods is OPTIONAL.
 Servers are only required to implement `CalendarSchedulingMessage`.
 Servers indicate their support for sending scheduling messages by setting the `outboundScheduling` property to `true` in the JMAP capabilities object for this extension.